Borda/GH-app-bot/bot_redis_workers/README.md

 - **Redis Connection**: If using remote Redis, update `REDIS_URL` and check firewall/port 6379.
 - **GitHub API Limits**: Monitor rate limits; use app authentication properly.
 - **Customizations**: Replace placeholders in `tasks.py` with your litJob code.
 Add error handling/logging as needed.

-## Contributing

-Fork the repo, make changes, and submit a PR.
-For issues, open a GitHub issue.

-Built based on the original `py_bot` from https://github.com/Borda/GitHub-app-bot.